lyanneagger/PyBer_Analysis/README.md

 ## Summary

-Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+### Addressing Disparities Among City Types

 Based on the results, there are a few ways to address the disparities performance across the city types.
 Since urban cities have a lower average fare than suburban or rural cities, even slightly increasing fares in urban cities could take advantage of the number of rides occurring in larger numbers, resulting in even higher total fares from urban cities.
 Additionally, increasing the total number of rides through suburban and especially rural cities could greatly increase total fares in those types of cities.
-Introducing a small incentive or referral campaign

-____________________________________________________

-Deliverable 3 Requirements
-Structure, Organization, and Formatting (6 points)
-The written analysis has the following structure, organization, and formatting:

-There is a title, and there are multiple sections.
-(2 pt) Each section has a heading and subheading.
-(2 pt) Links to images are working and displayed correctly.
-(2 pt) Analysis (14 points)
-The written analysis has the following:

-Overview of the analysis:

-The purpose of the new analysis is well defined.
-(3 pt)
-Results:

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)
-Summary:

-There is a statement summarizing three business recommendations to the CEO for addressing any disparities among the city types.
-(4 pt)
+Introducing a small incentive or referral program to increase ride volume could take advantage of higher average fares per ride or driver.
+It may also be helpful to do additional research into the week of February 24, since all types of cities saw a spike in total fares that week, to see if it was a holiday or something that could be recreated.
+Finally, it may be beneficial to look at additional data around the length of rides or number of ride requests that are not completed.
+This will give a clearer picture around whether there are enough drivers in a city type or if it would be beneficial to make an effort to bring on more.